International Women's Day 2020 - A look back on the female contribution to the modern city

 Into the twentieth century and many of Greater Manchester’s feminine movers and shakers (not of the Ann Lee variety of course) become more familiar.
 In literature we’ve had Richmal Crompton, the Just William novelist; Shelagh Delaney, playwright of A Taste of Honey; Maisie Mosco, chronicler of Manchester’s Jewish community; Dodie Smith, author of 101 Dalmatians and current writers such as Emma Jane Unsworth and Rosie Garland.
 Both Jeanette Winterson and Hilary Mantel are women of the Greater Manchester borderlands.
 Adopted Manc, Carol Ann Duffy is the current Poet Laureate.

-In drama, entertainment and comedy there’s been Caroline Aherne, Brenda De Banzie, Violet Carson, Shobna Gulati, Anna Friel, Wendy Hillier, Sarah Lancashire, Pat Phoenix, Beryl Reid, Joanne Whalley-Kilmer and Victoria Wood.
-Maxine Peake is right now, in 2018, as well-known an any actor in the world of theatre and film.
+In drama, entertainment and comedy there’s been Caroline Aherne, Brenda De Banzie, Violet Carson, Shobna Gulati, Anna Friel, Wendy Hillier, Sarah Lancashire, Pat Phoenix, Beryl Reid, Joanne Whalley-Kilmer and Victoria Wood to name just a few well known faces.
+Maxine Peake is as well-known an any actor in the world of theatre and film.
 Music gives us Elkie Brooks, Gracie Fields, Louise Rhodes, Lisa Stansfield and DJs such as Sarah Cox and Liz Kershaw.

 Shena Simon and Dame Kathleen Ollerenshaw are earlier notables in diverse fields as well as politics.
 Amina Lone has achieved national profile heading up the think tank, Social Action and Research Foundation.
 It’s satisfying that a couple of local elections ago Manchester became the first city in the UK to have a majority of female councillors.